deborah valoma portfolio

 instagram

-full bio
+professional bio

 Deborah Valoma, 10,000 Stitches with No Goal, 2022.
 Armenian needlelace.
-Photo credit: © Deborah Valoma, 2022.
-Instead of the traditional patterns of Armenian needlelace—mountains, honeycombs, seeds—my attention is drawn to gesture and materiality.
+Photo credit: © Deborah Valoma 2022.
+Quote from the artist: "Instead of the traditional patterns of Armenian needlelace—mountains, honeycombs, seeds—my attention is drawn to gesture and materiality.
 To the dance of my hands, the bite of the thread, the curve of the stitch, the tension of the knot.
 This is an exercise of sensation and memory.
 There is no objective, no pattern, no object in the making.
-No meaning other than inhabiting the repetition of movement of my foremothers.
+No meaning other than inhabiting the repetition of movement of my foremothers."

 Deborah Valoma.
 Untitled, 2022.
 Armenian needlelace, repeat pattern created through digital manipulation.
 Photo: © Deborah Valoma 2022.